 - Remember that even if you think the blades are strong enough to handle the task, you need to take into account whether the food will choke it, make it work too hard, or clog the pipes.

-- Maintaining it is important if you want to avoid an expensive replacement, or a plumber.
+- Maintenance is important if you want to avoid an expensive replacement or hiring a plumber.

-- Don't use harsh chemicals like bleach or drain cleaners- they can damage blades and pipes.
+- Don't use harsh chemicals like bleach or drain cleaners, as they can damage blades and pipes.

 - Borax is a natural sink cleaner that works to clean and sanitize.
 Pour about 2 tablespoons down the drain, let it set for a while, and rinse with cold water.